-To provide scaling services that are more efficient and flexible, Auto Scaling allows you to configure user data in scaling configurations to customize ECS instances.
-You can use this feature to automatically configure ECS instances, for example, to automatically install applications on ECS instances.
-This allows you to scale applications in a more secure and quick manner.
+To provide more efficient and flexible scaling services, Auto Scaling allows you to configure user data in scaling configurations to customize ECS instances.
+You can pass in user data to perform automated configuration tasks on ECS instances, such as installing applications on ECS instances.
+This allows you to scale applications in a more secure and efficient manner.

-Before performing the instructions provided in this tutorial, make sure that you have an Alibaba Cloud account.
+Before you perform the operations provided in the tutorial, you must have registered an Alibaba Cloud account.
 To create an Alibaba Cloud account, click Create a new Alibaba Cloud account.

-This topic uses an example to describe how to use user data in Auto Scaling.
+An example is used in this topic to describe how to use user data in Auto Scaling.
 You can customize user data based on your business requirements.

 - Configure a script that is run when an ECS instance starts.
 In this way, you can customize the startup behavior of the ECS instance.

 - Pass data to an ECS instance.
 You can reference the data on the ECS instance.

 - The network type of the scaling group must be Virtual Private Cloud (VPC).

 - We recommend that you do not configure confidential information such as passwords and private keys in user data because user data is passed to instances in plaintext.
 If you must pass confidential information, we recommend that you encrypt the confidential information based on Base64 and decrypt the information on the instance.

 If you call an API operation to create a scaling configuration, you can use the UserData parameter to configure user data.
 For more information, see CreateScalingConfiguration.

 In addition to user data, you can use SSH key pairs, Resource Access Management (RAM) roles, and tags to customize ECS instances efficiently and flexibly.
 For more information, see Set parameters of scaling configurations to customize ECS instances.